Cgarg547/Electronics-react/README.md

 ## Live Deployment

 The application is deployed live on Vercel.
-You can access it at the following URL: **[Garg Electronics App](https://garg-electronics-app.vercel.app).**
+You can access it at the following URL: **[Garg Electronics App](electronics-react-seven.vercel.app).
+).**

 ## Getting Started